jshli/neurolabs-tech/README.md

 npm run test
 ```

-### Motivation
+### Motivation for Storybook

-<orybook + MSW + React Testing Library + an OpenAPI schema is a great way to build components in isolation, providing a demo playground for non-technical users while also offering a powerful testing suite.
+Storybook + MSW + React Testing Library + an OpenAPI schema is a great way to build components in isolation, providing a demo playground for non-technical users while also offering a powerful testing suite.
 This approach is especially effective when combined with Chromatic (not implemented yet).>Storybook + MSW + React Testing Library + an OpenAPI schema is a great way to build components in isolation, providing a demo playground for non-technical users, while also providing a powerful testing suite, especially when combined with Chromatic (not implemented).

 The goal is to: